eHow may earn compensation through affiliate links in this tutorial.

 Remove the center back belt loop with a seam ripper.

-Use a tape measure to determine the circumference of the waistband on your jeans.
+Use a measuring tape to determine the circumference of the waistband on your jeans.
 Write that number down and save it for later.

-Use a sharp pair of scissors to cut directly down the center back of your jeans to the back yolk.
+Use sharp scissors to cut directly down the center back of your jeans to the back yolk.
 You can cut down farther if you need more room in the hips as well.